schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \varepsilon_t = \varepsilon_c + \left( 1 - \varepsilon_c \right) \varepsilon_p
 ```

-The particles of the stationary phase are surrounded by a stagnant boundary layer.
+where the term $\left( 1 - \varepsilon_c \right) \varepsilon_p$ accounts for the volume of the pores inside the particles.

-The thickness of this film depends on the properties of the mobile phase and the flow rate at which the mobile phase passes through the column.
+The stationary phase particles are surrounded by a stagnant boundary layer, whose thickness depends on the properties of the mobile phase and the flow rate.
-Generally, a thicker boundary layer results in slower mass transport and increased band broadening, while a thinner layer allows for quicker mass transport and better separation efficiency.
+A thicker boundary layer slows down mass transport and increases band broadening, while a thinner layer allows for faster mass transfer and improves separation efficiency.
-A film diffusion term accounts for transport through the stagnant film around the particles.
+To model this, a film diffusion term accounts for transport through the stagnant film around the particles.
-The flux depends on the specific surface area, $a_s$, of the particle in a finite volume element, given by:
+The flux through this boundary layer depends on the specific surface area, $a_s$, of the particles in a finite volume element, which is expressed as:

 ```{math}
 :label: specific_particle_surface